 The Certificate is designed to provide students with a firm grounding in the research skills required to enable them to intervene in contemporary debates within the field and to encourage them to consider their own field of study from an inter- or cross-disciplinary approach.

-The Certificate is only associated with Duke University, which means that it can only be earned by graduate students at Duke.
+The Certificate is for students enrolled in graduate Ph.D. programs at Duke..
 It is not possible to take it as a free-standing course of study.
 (One reason for this is that we don’t have the resources to supply enough courses per year for someone to take it full time.)

 Further questions?
 Contact Toril Moi, DGS and Director of PAL